Super Mario RPG: Plot

-One day, Mario sets out once again to rescue Princess Peach from Bowser at his castle.
-During their battle, a giant animate sword named Exor falls from the sky, breaks through the Star Road (a pathway that helps grant people's wishes), and crashes into Bowser's castle, sending Mario, Peach, and Bowser flying in different directions, as well as scattering the seven-star fragments.
-Mario lands back at his pad and meets up with Toad, who tells him he has to rescue Peach.
+One day, Mario sets out once again to rescue Princess Toadstool from Bowser at his castle.
+During their battle, a giant animate sword named Exor falls from the sky, breaks through the Star Road (a pathway that helps grant people's wishes), and crashes into Bowser's castle, sending Mario, Toadstool, and Bowser flying in different directions, as well as scattering the seven-star fragments.
+Mario lands back at his pad and meets up with Toad, who tells him he has to rescue Toadstool.
 Mario returns to Bowser's castle, but Exor destroys the bridge, preventing him from entering.
 Mario makes his way to the Mushroom Kingdom, where Mario encounters a "tadpole" named Mallow who has set out to retrieve a frog coin taken by the local thief Croco.
 After Mario helps him retrieve the frog coin, they return to the Mushroom Kingdom to find that it is overrun by the Smithy Gang, followers of the evil robotic blacksmith king named Smithy.
-Mario and Mallow enter the castle to defeat their lieutenant, Claymorton (known as Mack in the original game), and subsequently find a mysterious Star Piece.
-Mallow accompanies Mario to Tadpole Pond so they can get advice from the Frog Sage, Mallow's grandfather.
+Mario and Mallow enter the castle to defeat their lieutenant, Mack, and subsequently find a mysterious Star Piece.
+Mallow accompanies Mario to Tadpole Pond so they can get advice from Frogfucius, Mallow's grandfather.
 He reveals that Mallow is not really a tadpole, and says Mallow should join Mario on a quest to find the seven Star Pieces as well as Mallow's real parents.